boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/onelogin.md

 ### Steps to register the Bold BI application

-1. Login to the OneLogin website with the admin account.
+1. Please log in to the OneLogin website using the admin account.

 2. Click on `Applications` in the header menu.

     ![Application page](/static/assets/site-administration/oauth-support/images/oneloginadmin.png)

-3. Click on `Add App` button.
+3. Click on the `Add App` button.

     ![Add Application page](/static/assets/site-administration/oauth-support/images/oneloginaddapp.png)

-4. Type the word `OpenId Connect`or `oidc` in the search box and click on the result.
+4. Type the words `OpenId Connect` or `oidc` in the search box, and then click on the result.

     ![Openidconnect](/static/assets/site-administration/oauth-support/images/openidconnect.png)

-5. Type the application name and click on `Add App`
+5. Please enter the application name and then click on `Add App.`

-6. Save the application name in the `Display Name`
+6. Save the application name in the `Display Name.`

     ![Applicationname](/static/assets/site-administration/oauth-support/images/oneloginname.png)

-7. If you want to use the Bold BI mobile application, follow the above steps and finally click `SSO` and change the `Application Type` as `Native`.
-If not, proceed further as it is.
+7. If you wish to use the Bold BI mobile application, please follow the steps outlined above.
+Finally, click on `SSO` and update the `Application Type` to `Native`.
+If not, you may proceed as it is.

     ![Mobile type](/static/assets/site-administration/oauth-support/images/mobile-onelogin.png)

-8. Click the `Configuration` tab and save the `Redirect URI's` and `Login Url`.
-For Bold BI mobile application, use the `Mobile App Redirect URI` and use the `Redirect URI` for the web application.
+8. Click the `Configuration` tab and save the `Redirect URIs` and `Login URL`.
+For the Bold BI mobile application, use the `Mobile App Redirect URI` and use the `Redirect URI` for the web application.

     ![Redirect URI](/static/assets/site-administration/oauth-support/images/oneloginredirect.png)

-9. The `Redirect URI` and `Login URL` is found under the `OpenID Connect` settings of your Bold BI application as in the following screenshot.
+9. The `Redirect URI` and `Login URL` are found under the `OpenID Connect` settings of your Bold BI application, as shown in the following screenshot.

     ![Redirecturi in setting](/static/assets/site-administration/oauth-support/images/redirecturi.png#width=65%)

-10. Click `SSO` tab, you will find the `Client ID` and `Client Secret` and use it in the Bold BI application.
+10. Click on the `SSO` tab and you will find the `Client ID` and `Client Secret`.
+Use these in the Bold BI application.

     ![OneLoginClient details](/static/assets/site-administration/oauth-support/images/oneloginclient.png)

-After successful registration in OneLogin, save these settings in Bold BI settings page to enable this authentication.
+After successfully registering in OneLogin, save these settings on the Bold BI settings page to enable this authentication.

 ## Enable OneLogin support for authentication in Bold BI